edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 22178 16698
 ```

-There was 22,178 rows before the removal.
+There were 22,178 rows before the removal.
 Now, there are only 16,698 rows.

 <br>
 **"Kab." in kabkota**

-Among the 16,798 rows, there are some rows that still have "kab." (stands for kabupaten/regency) in `kabkota`.
+Among the 16,798 rows, some rows still have "kab." (stands for kabupaten/regency) in `kabkota`.
 ```R
 table_no_dupl %>% filter(str_detect(kabkota, "kab."))
 ```